boaster/git/ctf.infosecinstitute.com/Level 5/README.md

 ## Write-up

 Upon loading the web page, we get a JavaScript loop with alert event.
 Instead I used curl to view the site.
 The source contained a link to an [image](aliens.jpg).
-Downloading the [image](aliens.jpg) and running Steganography tool steghide I was able to extract text file "[all.txt]"(all.txt).
+Downloading the [image](aliens.jpg) and running Steganography tool steghide I was able to extract text file [all.txt](all.txt).
 The file contained representation of binary data.
 Upon converting the binary digits to ascii we get the flag.

 ```bash
 $ steghide extract -sf aliens.jpg